devinkr/js-data-types/objects-arrays.md

 let students = {};
 ```

-Objects **MUST** contain key/value pairs to be valid syntax.
-The key and value
-are separated by a `:`
+In objects, the key and value are separated by a `:`

 ```js
 let students = {